allytrope/ped/README.md

 #### `-m`
 This flag will include mates of individuals in the subset that might have otherwise been filtered out.
 This step occurs after all other filtering.
 This option is useful for when using output to generate a plot.

+#### `-n`
+When this flag is included, filtering will take the intersection of relatives for each proband.
+Without this flag, it is instead the union that is taken.

+For example, `ped pedigree.tsv -p 111,222 -an ` will find all ancestors that are shared between individuals 111 and 222.

 #### `-r <float>`
 This option keeps only relatives with a coefficient of relationship greater than or equal to the specified float.
 While `-d <int>` keeps only the shorest path to determine degree, `-r <float>` sums the coefficients of all paths.